form-off

 Because of the summer that never was in 1985, Cork Corporation had no plans to open the Lee Baths in 1986.
 These operational costs coupled with the rise in popularity of new indoor swimming pools brought about the end of The Lee Baths, but the legacy and fond memories of the baths linger on.
 We honour this connection throughout the hotel, having named many of the business suites after eminent figures in the development and implementation of these historical baths.

-Brian Maher will give a talk on the history of the Kingsley Hotel and the Lee Baths at 11am.
+Brian Maher will give a talk on the history of the Kingsley Hotel at 11am.
+Mauro Dias will give a talk on Biodiversity in the Lee Fields at 11.25am.
+Both talks will take place in the Kingsley Hotel.
 No booking required.